Corey McBride's Top Tips: How to Exercise in Hot Weather

 Health

-The warm weather has finally arrived in the UK, but let’s be honest, the UK summer is still a fickle beast, and a boiling hot day can often come out of nowhere and catch us unawares.
-On the odd day when the temperatures do make it into the 20s (or above!), it’s good to have a strategy to keep your fitness routine going, so you can avoid dehydration and other symptoms.
+The UK weather is a fickle beast, and a boiling hot day can often come out of nowhere and catch us unaware at any time of year!
+On the odd day when the temperatures do make it into the 20s (or above!), it's good to have a strategy to keep your fitness routine going so you can avoid dehydration and other symptoms.

 We asked one of our valued Prep Kitchen ambassadors, Corey McBride, for his top tips on how to safely exercise in hot weather.